MicrosoftDocs/memdocs/memdocs/intune/configuration/device-restrictions-macos.md

   When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow these features.

-- **Block proximity based password sharing request**: **Yes** prevents devices from requesting passwords from nearby devices.
+- **Block password proximity requests**: **Yes** prevents devices from requesting passwords from nearby devices.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow these password requests.

 - **Block password sharing**: **Yes** prevents sharing passwords between devices using AirDrop.
 When set to **Not configured** (default), Intune doesn't change or update this setting.
 By default, the OS might allow passwords to be shared.

 ## Restricted apps

-### Settings apply to: User approved device enrollment, and Automated device enrollment
+### Settings apply to: All enrollment types

 - **Type of restricted apps list**: Create a list of apps that users aren't allowed to install or use.
 Your options: